blind-contours/CVtreeMLE/README.md

 ------------------------------------------------------------------------

 ## What is `CVtreeMLE`?

+People often encounter multiple simultaneous exposures (e.g. several drugs or pollutants).
+Policymakers are interested in setting safe limits, interdictions, or recommended dosage combinations based on a combination of thresholds, one per exposure.
+Setting these thresholds is difficult because all relevant interactions between exposures must be accounted for.
+Previous statistical methods have used parametric estimators which don’t directly address the question of superadditive or subadditive effects in a mixture and rely on unrealistic assumptions.
+Here we present an estimator that a) automatically identifies thresholds that maximize the differential effect of self-selecting exposure within the thresholded exposure region vs. outside of it; and which b) unbiasedly and efficiently estimates the magnitude of that differential effect.
+This is done by combining a tree-based search algorithm with a targeted maximum likelihood estimator using cross-validation.
+We provide open-source software (CVtreeMLE) that implements the method.

 To-date, there is no method which delivers robust statistical inference based on leaves of a decision tree that also uses the full data.